BE NAICS PROUD

 NAICS codes are now used by a wide variety of local, state, and federal organizations to classify businesses for many different purposes.
 According to the United States Census Bureau, several federal agencies use NAICS codes to collect, analyze, and publish statistical data about the U.S. economy.
 Additionally, some government organizations use a business’s NAICS code to determine eligibility for certain contracts or grants.

 What are the benefits of having a NAICS code?

 It depends on your business.
-As previously mentioned, many agencies use NAICS codes to determine eligibility for grant or incentive programs and for most federal contracts.
+As previously mentioned, many agencies use NAICS codes to determine eligibility for grants and for most federal contracts.
 Further, NAICS codes are often used by commercial lending agencies when considering business loans.